Taghreed Najjar

-Taghreed Najjar (Arabic:تغريد النجار)) is a Palestinian–Jordanian writer and publisher who was born on 28 September 1951 in Amman.
+Taghreed Najjar (Arabic:تغريد النجار) (born 28 September 1951) is a Palestinian-Jordanian writer and publisher.
 She is the writer of over 50 Arabic children and young adults books.
 Some of her books were translated and published in different languages including English, Swedish, Turkish and French.
 She is the founder of Al Salwa Publishing House.
 Over the years, Al Najjar won several literary awards and in 2017 she was shortlisted for the Etisalat Children's Literature Award and the Sheikh Zayed Award.
 She is a member of the Jordanian Writer's Association.

 Education and career

 Najjar is an author of children and young adult books who was born on 28 September 1951 in Jordan.
 In 1973, she graduated from the American University of Beirut with a bachelor's degree in English Language and a Diploma in Education with a minor in Psychology.
 Najjar worked as an English teacher and published her first children book "Safwan the Acrobat" in 1977.
 She has published more than 65 published books for children and young adults and she is considered a pioneer of modern literature of children in Jordan.
 Her book "Hawk Eye Mystery" was shortlisted in the Young Adult Book of the Year for Etisalat Award in 2014.
-At they same year, her story "Raghda's Hat" was shortlisted for Sheikh Zayed Book Award for Eighth Session.
+At the same year, her story "Raghda's Hat" was shortlisted for Sheikh Zayed Book Award for Eighth Session.
 In 2019, Najjar was nominated for Astrid Lindgren Memorial Award.
 Her books were translated into different languages including Turkish, English, Swedish, French, and Chinese.
 Najjar participated in many international and regional conferences, events, and festivals like the Emirates Airline Festival of Literature in 2018.